RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.5_kafka.md

 ![Source to Sink](./images/serverless-eventing-channels-subs.png)

 ## Verify Kafka Setup
 Kafka has already been installed for you using the Red Hat Integration - AMQ Streams operator.
-You can verify this by running:
+You can verify this by running

 ```
 oc get operators -o name | grep amq
 ```

-You will see:
+You will see

 ```
 operator.operators.coreos.com/amq-streams.openshift-operators